CharanS704/Ecommerce_Cucumber_Automation/README.md

 # Ecommerce Automation using Cucumber-TestNG Framework

-The java maven automation project is developed on Cucumber integrated with TestNG automation framework using Selenium API library which validates the test ecommerce website https://rahulshettyacademy.com/client/
+The java maven automation project is developed on Cucumber integrated with TestNG automation framework using below components:
+ - Selenium - To validate ecommerce website https://rahulshettyacademy.com/client/
+ - RestAssured - To validate API's response as per the request.
+ - JDBC - To perform DB operations perform assertions as per the scenario.